isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to clear all completed and cancelled bookings.
-2. System deletes all bookings that are marked as completed or cancelled.
+2. KrustyKrab deletes all bookings that are marked as completed or cancelled.
-3. System displays a confirmation message.
+3. KrustyKrab displays a confirmation message.

 Use case ends.